mars0i/popco2/doc/R/BiasScatterPlot.md

 See <a href="ConvertToRdata.md">ConvertToRdata.md</a>.

-### Part IV: Generating plots, etc.
+### Part II: Create dataframe

-First generate an R dataframe containing means of activations for each proposition across all members of each proposition using `multiRAs2combinedMeanDF`, which does the following:
+R's Lattice Graphics package often works only with R dataframes, so we need generate an R dataframe containing means of activations for each proposition across all members of each proposition using `multiRAs2combinedMeanDF`, which does the following: